vrabac/vrabac.github.io/khadasvim.md

 >Do everything as root (not via sudo)!

+# Hardware information
+* Ethernet uses an internal MII link with an internal 10/100 Ethernet PHY (meson8b-dwmac driver).
+Quick summary how Ethernet works (VERY simplified version): there's an Ethernet controller which is responsible for transferring data over the line and there's an Ethernet PHY which is responsible for negotiating speeds (and all other connection parameters)
+* Wireless AP6255-based SDIO WiFi (RPi3 uses the same brcmfmac driver with other SDIO host driver and there are also lot of complaints about poor Wifi performance.)

 ## Preparation
 Plug micro SD card to your machine where you have Linux running and find which device it is.
 ```bash